 If you own one of these defective products, you should stop its use immediately and return it to Legrand Wiremold for a replacement, free of charge.
 You can call Legrand Wiremold at (800) 617-1768 or visit them online at www.legrand.us.

 Parrish Law Firm, PLLC works with those northern Virginia residents who have been hurt by defective products.
 Our attorneys are versed in product liability law and will work to get you the fair compensation you deserve.
-Call us now at 703-906-4229 or email us for a free case consultation.
+Contact us now or email us for a free case consultation.